 Don’t you just hate waiting in line for security at the airport?
 Me too!
 Even the PreCheck lines are slammed most of the time.

 That’s why I use CLEAR to skip the lines and get to my flight quicker.

 For my listeners, I’ve worked out a special deal where you can try CLEAR free for 2 months.
 This is a limited-time offer, so go to WeTravelThere.com/clear to sign up today.

 Stay tuned for our next episode

 Listen to the next episode when Nicky Omohundro of Little Family Adventure shares the best things to do in Oklahoma City, OK.
+In this episode, Nicky and I talk about fun on the water at Riversports OKC, visiting the OKC Bombing Memorial, and the Chisholm Creek entertainment area.
 We hope you’ll join us when We Travel There.

 If you’re planning a trip to the United Kingdom, check out our other episodes for the region: